Thermann Heat Pumps: Independent Review

 $$$$$ Price: The Thermann Split Heat Pump 250L is priced at more than $5,000 placing it in the highest cost bracket.

-• 4/5 – Company Backing and Trustworthiness: hermann is a well-established brand in Australia with over a decade of operating history and a broader product range beyond heat pumps.
-However, we couldn’t confirm a large in-house support team.
+• 4/5 – Company Backing and Trustworthiness: Thermann is a well-established brand in Australia with over a decade of operating history and a broader product range beyond heat pumps.
+The brand is distributed nationally through Reece Plumbing Supplies and has a large installer network across Australia.
+However, we could not confirm the size of an in-house support team.
 This earns a strong score for brand credibility.

 • 3/5 – Warranty Offer: Thermann offers a solid 10-year tank warranty and 6 years on the heat pump unit.
 Labour is covered for only 2 years, which is standard but not outstanding.
 Overall, this warranty provides reasonable peace of mind.